-Cremona is a city in the Lombardy region, but being so close to the Emilia Romagna border you can see similiarites such as the Porticos.
+Cremona is a city in the Lombardy region, but being so close to the Emilia Romagna border, you can see similarities such as the Porticos.

 While Violins are the name of the game here, thanks to its long and successful history of producing premium versions of the stringed instruments, it’s also an ideal day trip from Milan or Venice.

-As well as a Violin museum, you can also visit workshops to see how much effort goes into there production.
+As well as a Violin museum, you can also visit workshops to see how much effort goes into their production.

 21. Sperlonga, Lazio